 If your repository lives in Bitbucket Server (or Stash), you can sign into buddybuild with your email.
-Buddybuild will automatically generate a secure SSH key for you to install into your source control system.
-Buddybuild will use this key to clone your repository.
+Buddybuild automatically generates a secure SSH key for you to install into your source control system.
+Buddybuild uses this key to clone your repository.

 Let’s get started!

 Step 1: Enter the SSH Git Clone URL

 Head over to Bitbucket and find the repository you would like to connect with buddybuild.
 Within the main page of that repository, look to the top-right for HTTPS URL.
 Click on the HTTPS dropdown menu and select SSH.

 Head back over to buddybuild and paste the SSH URL you copied into the Git Clone URL field.

 Step 2: Add the SSH Key to Your Bitbucket Account

 Navigate to your Bitbucket Account by first selecting your account photo, and then selecting Settings.

 Enter Buddybuild as the title, and paste the copied SSH key into the key field.

 Next, click Add key.